This Registry-Registrar Agreement (this "Agreement") is between

 Registrar.
 Subject to the provisions of this Agreement, the Registry

-Agreement, ICANN requirements, and Registry Operator requirements authorized
+Agreement, ICANN requirements, and Registry Operator requirements

-for which Registrar has paid the fees required by Subsection
+the term for which Registrar has paid the fees required by Subsection

 2.3.
 Provision of Toolkit; License.